yanghankyeul/yanghankyeul.github.io/_pages/research.md

 In Progress
 ======
+* Do Reassurance Measures Reassure?
+Political Ideology and Sender-Receiver Gap in Asymmetric Alliances (with Chamseul Yu)
 * Legacy of French Colonialism and Leader Survival (with Ringailė Kuokštytė)
 * The Effect of Withdrawing from the CFA Union on French Foreign Aid: Assessment of the Madagascar Case with the Synthetic Control Method (with Ringailė Kuokštytė)
 [Download](https://yanghankyeul.github.io/files/cfa.pdf)